payola/Payola/README.md

 ---
 Payola is a HTML5 web application which lets you work with graph data in a completely new way.
 You can visualize Linked Data using several plugins (which produce a table, graph, etc.).
 That also means, that you no longer needs Pubby to browse through a Linked Data storage (via its SPARQL endpoint).
 Moreover, you can create an analysis and run it against a set of SPARQL endpoints without any knowledge of SPARQL language itself.
 Analysis results are processed and visualized using the embedded visualization plugins.

-Since Payola is rather a platform than a closed project, you can fork the project and write your own plugins, extensions and more.
+Since Payola is rather a platform than a closed project, you can fork the project and write your own plugins, extensions and more on [https://github.com/siroky/Payola](https://github.com/siroky/Payola).

 # Setting up Payola
 ## System Requirements